As well as delivering core infrastructure to the VCS in Kingston upon Thames, KVA is proud to have the following projects.

 See www.kingstoneco-op.org.uk for further information.

-They provide a range of services including technical and strategic support and advice, ICT training, project management and consultancy and support to better capture and communicate impact.
+They provide a range of services including technical and strategic support and advice, training, project management and consultancy and support to better capture and communicate impact.

 Love Kingston supports communities in the Royal Borough of Kingston upon Thames, now and in the future.